 Ever heard of neuroplasticity?
-If you or a loved one has a neurological condition like cerebral palsy, understanding neuroplasticity is essential for improving movement.
+If you or a loved one has a neurological condition like cerebral palsy, understanding neuroplasticity is essential for improving movement and function.

 In this article, we’ll explain: